flybywiresim/docs/docs/start/reported-issues.md

 ### ^^Latest Issues^^

-!!! warning "Liveries incompatible due to package separation"

-    **Affects all versions of the A32NX (Stable, Development, and Experimental**

-    Liveries made for the default A320neo will no longer function in the new FlyByWire package.
-Liveries will need to be converted by their respective authors.

-    While this might represent an inconvenience for a short amount of time, we are sure that 3rd party content authors will be quick to provide you with updated liveries and programs.

-    **Convert Your Liveries:**

-    - See our guide to [convert liveries](convert-liveries.md)
-    - Visit Flightsim.to with updated liveries [here](https://flightsim.to/c/liveries/flybywire-a32nx/)

 * Due to changes in the way flap lift is modelled, the plane may bounce when transitioning between certain flaps settings (flaps 1 to flaps 2 and flaps 3 to flaps FULL).
     - The stable version is less affected than the development version.

 * In development/experimental versions, the engine startup sound is bugged due to a fuel flow issue.
 This will be fixed when engine startup procedures will be implemented.

-* Package separation or "fork" issues (*All Versions*):
-    -  Default aircraft showing
-        - Solution: Select the *FlyByWire Simulations A320neo (LEAP)* in the aircraft selector instead of the Asobo one.
-    - Invisible plane / Sounds not working / Installation issues
-        - Workaround: Reinstall A32NX, delete any old version from your Community Folder.
-Ensure you are on Installer v1.2.0 or above.

 * Autopilot, FADEC, electrical system unwanted behavior
     - In rare cases the above mentioned systems may not start or behave erratically.
 This is in part due to `UTF-8` language support beta not enabled on your machine.